Brazil investor group to file lawsuit against Boeing-Embraer deal

-RIO DE JANEIRO, Jan 22 (Reuters) - Brazilian investors’ association Abradin said it would file a lawsuit claiming a proposed tie-up between U.S. planemaker Boeing Co and Embraer SA should come with a public tender offer, escalating its fight against the proposed deal.
+RIO DE JANEIRO (Reuters) - Brazilian investors’ association Abradin said it would file a lawsuit claiming a proposed tie-up between U.S. planemaker Boeing Co (BA.N) and Embraer SA (EMBR3.SA) should come with a public tender offer, escalating its fight against the proposed deal.

 The group had already filed a motion last month with a São Paulo court questioning the legality of the deal and seeking to convince that court that Embraer shareholders should be eligible for a public tender offer.